HireFractionalTalent/employmentseries/README.md

 The Employment Series are foundation and informational classes for people who are unemployed/under-employed/looking for a new career.
 They are hidden gems of information that employers want and employees need to know.
 Each session is Hands-on using C# .Net Core (.net core 2.2 - 3.0).

+## Session 3:
+- Session 2 recap
+- Summary of DotNet CLI
+> * Review homework
+- Architecture Overview
+    - layered application design
+    - single responsibility principle (SRP)
+    - Design Workshop (whiteboarding practice)

+## Session 2: Homework
+- Create a branch off of master.
+Use the branch and add a Class that has a method that returns your name.
+Test the class by creating an instance of the class and call the method.
+The console app should output your name along with Hello World.
+>   * Add Classes for each person (Method to return name);
+>   * Console App to output your name using your class and method.

 ## SESSION 2:
 - Session 1 Summary (GIT / Azure DevOps)
 - Project Management | Azure Boards (Stand-up, Task Management)